AksoEo/admin-dashboard/src/README.md

 In general, views should be kept lean and shouldn’t be responsible for too much data—for example, a list of some complex data would use one view with the list item identifiers and the properties of the list items would be read from several other views, one for each item.
 A decent heuristic for this might be that if subdata (e.g. a list item) can be mutated on its own, it might warrant having its own view.

 In code, views are instances of classes that extend EventEmitter and emit `update` events containing data.

+When implementing views, try using the view templates provided in `templates.js` as they cover almost all use cases.

 ### The Data Store
 The data store is a big in-memory database of all session data such as login state, caches, and other things.
 This is usually where data views might get their data from.